pachoyan/bashExamples/command-ls/README.md

 ### ls -f

-It is a shortening of `ls --classify` which does the same.

 It does not sort.
 Simply it enables `-aU` but disables `-ls --color`.

 So it lists all files why it uses `-a`.
 And it does not sort using list entries in directory order like `-U`.
 Therefore it disables the color.